 Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 If you want your boots to last a long time – and perform at their best – it’s all about regular maintenance.
-Proper care ensures that the leather retains its shape, protects against moisture and wear, and makes the boots both more comfortable and more durable over time.
+Proper care ensures that the leather maintains its shape, protects against moisture and wear, and makes the boots both more comfortable and more durable over time.

-Below you will find a detailed overview of how to care for your boots depending on the material, how to avoid common mistakes, and how to choose the right type of impregnation.
+Below you will find a detailed overview of how to care for your boots depending on the material, how to avoid common mistakes and how to choose the right type of impregnation.

 Before using your boots for the first time, you should treat them with wax or grease to give the leather a basic protection.
 It is a good idea to repeat the treatment during the first 3-4 uses to maximize protection against moisture.